gregory-smith-nih/strap-dashboard/README.md

 * Light Gray boxes are SQS Queues.
 The displayed number is the number of entries queued up.
 When the queues are full, there will be a green bar showing the percentage full (10,000 items is considered the maximum)
 * Light Gray circles are APIs.
 The date/time is the last deployment time
 * Yellow circles are libraries/modules that are dependencies on APIs

-## MISC.

-I had to turn on window naming chrome://flags/#window-naming and go to the Window->Name to name the window a 'test' so it wouldn't keep creating new windows when I opened index.html

-# strap-dashboard